Ali-Mikael/Practical-IaC-Deployment/T3-VM.md

   }
 }
 ```
-So this automatically applies tags to all created resources (except a few, like inatances in ASG)
+So this automatically applies tags to all created resources (except a few, for example: instances in ASG)

-#### Routing
+## Routing
 In order to have internet access from our subnets, we have to point all internet bound traffic to our internet-gw (if from private subnet, it has to go through the NAT gw first).
 Building upon our previous network configurations:
 ```hcl